maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 6. Add in suppport for `style` in Parsons blocks.
 E.g. you can now use `style="compact"` to get smaller, tighter items.
 7. Facilitate bulk test for questions in a particular quiz.
 (Issue #1521)  Follow the link from the question dashboard to see quizzes in which that question is used.
 8. STACK library now imports whole quizzes - look for a `.json` file in the library.
-9. Change the *Generic feedback* defaults to use the common language strings.
-Users upgrading their site in place will need to change the settings in the plugin setting page to the new default.
+9. Change the *Generic feedback* defaults to use the common language strings.  __Users upgrading their site in place will need to change the settings in the plugin setting page to the new default.__
+10. Remove the Generic feedback and decimals options from questions in the question library.
+When importing library questions, the current site defaults will be used.

 Issues with [github milestone 4.12.0](https://github.com/maths/moodle-qtype_stack/issues?q=is%3Aissue+milestone%3A4.12.0) include